nivekmai/Fix-Lightburn-for-Snapmaker-2.0/README.md

 This script should fix the output file from lightburn to allow for it to run on SnapMaker machines which are running the firmware with the mistaken change.

+Much of the "code" here is based on the [Send to Snapmaker 2.0 via Wifi](https://forum.snapmaker.com/t/file-transfer-via-wifi/5270/13?u=nivekmai) developed on the forums.

 # HOW TO USE

 ## Windows